 Deciding to join a clinical trial

-Patients decide to participate in clinical trials for many reasons.
-For some patients, a clinical trial is the best treatment option available.
+People decide to participate in clinical trials for many reasons.
+For some people, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
 Other people volunteer for clinical trials because they know that these studies are a way to make progress in treating small bowel cancer, such as finding new drugs.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with small bowel cancer.

 Sometimes people have concerns that, in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
 When used, placebos are usually combined with standard treatment in most cancer clinical trials.
 Study participants will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.

 To join a clinical trial, people must participate in a process known as informed consent.
 During informed consent, the doctor should: